-So, you may be asking yourself, if air is so bad for wine, why and when should we decant?
-Historically, before winemakers mastered the art of clarification, decanting was necessary for all wines to separate the wine from sediment.
+Once wine is in the bottle or in your glass, extensive exposure to air can eventually “oxidize” the wine, resulting in a poor tasting experience.
+If air is so bad for wine, why should it be aerated?
+Before winemakers mastered the art of clarification, decanting was necessary for all wines to separate the wine from sediment.
 Today, this is still recommended for older, high-quality wines that are expected to throw off sediment as part of the ageing process.
-For inexpensive, everyday wines made from larger producers who are generally highly mechanized and filtrate their wines extensively this is not often necessary.
+Decanting focuses on the separation of sediment from the wine, aeration allows wine to breathe, softening tannins & instantly improves drinkability.

 The Rabbit pourer behaves like a mini-decanter-with-funnel-in-one in that it sprays multiple streams of wine through holes in the device down the sides of the clear plastic funnel before entering the glass.
 This one attaches directly to the bottle so you do not need two hands to aerate.